 John Mulaney has been on a real tear the last few years, with what feels like new hilarity every year.
 He’s without a doubt one of the best comedians on Netflix.
 If you’re looking for conventional stand-up comedy, check out Kid Gorgeous or The Comeback Kid.
 They’re both hilarious, featuring Mulaney’s mix of anecdotal stories, social awkwardness, and astute observations.

 If you want something a little more involved, check out Oh Hello, a recording of the eponymous Broadway show Mulaney performs with comedian Nick Kroll (The League).
 The two play a pair of old New Yorkers sharing oddball stories about their past and interacting with various guests.
 It’s weird as hell in the best way.
-On top of all that, Mulaney also plays Andy Glouberman in Netflix’s animated coming-of-age comedy, Big Mouth.
+On top of all that, Mulaney also plays in John Mulaney & The Sack Lunch Bunch.

 3. Patton Oswalt

 Patton Oswalt isn’t only one of the best comedians on Netflix, he’s also one of the busiest.
 This guy pops up in a wide variety of content on the service.
-He has great stand-up specials like Talking for Clapping and Annihilation, as well as a bunch of other shows.
+He has great stand-up specials like Talking for Clapping, Annihilation, and his most recent special, I Love Everything.

 Oswalt also plays Happy in the dark comedy of the same name.
 This is about an imaginary horse accompanying an unhinged ex-cop turned hitman, played by Christopher Meloni (Law and Order).
 He’s extremely prolific, and it’s not hard to see why.
 Patton Oswalt is relatable, adorably dorky, and very, very funny.